Table of Contents

 A life insurance beneficiary is the person or entity you choose to receive the death benefit from your policy.
 The life insurance company will ask you to name a beneficiary and provide their contact information and Social Security or tax ID number, if you have it available.
 Putting down this extra information can help the life insurance company confirm the beneficiary's identity so they can pay out the death benefit faster.

-Depending on the situation, the division of the death benefit will also depend on whether it's per capita, which means the death benefit can only go to the named beneficiaries in equal shares, or per stirpes, which means that if any of your named beneficiaries have already died at the time of your death, their share of the death benefit will pass to their descendants.
+Depending on the situation, the division of the death benefit also will depend on whether it's per capita, which means the death benefit can only go to the named beneficiaries in equal shares, or per stirpes, which means that if any of your named beneficiaries have already died at the time of your death, their share of the death benefit will pass to their descendants.

-Who Can & Can't Be Your Beneficiary?
+Who Can Be a Life Insurance Beneficiary?

 There is a good deal of flexibility when choosing your life insurance beneficiary.
 You can pick any adult person, such as your spouse or partner, another family member, one or more business partners or the guardian you picked for your children.
 You can also pick charities, businesses and other entities.
 If you have young children, another option is to set up a trust fund and name that as a beneficiary.

 If you don't name a beneficiary on your policy, the life insurance company would then pay the death benefit to your estate, which the state courts would distribute according to your will and the probate process.
+Failing to name a beneficiary can slow down the payout of the death benefit because processing your will through probate can be a time-consuming process.

 As you review possible candidates for the life insurance death benefit, think about who you want to receive the money.
 If it's your young children, you may want to be careful about simply naming another adult as the beneficiary, because then they would have control over the funds.
 Setting up a trust could help to ensure that the money goes to your children when they reach adulthood.